sourcegraph/about/blogposts/building-a-product-one-user-interview-at-a-time.md

 ### Developing insights

-You’ve completed your research, started to see patterns in the questions, and you feel like a pro interviewer.
+You've completed your research, started to see patterns in the questions, and you feel like a pro interviewer.
 But what now?

 One of the hardest parts of research is framing the insights.
 It’s easy to have a knee-jerk reaction to what users tell you during the interview process.
 Your goal at the end of this research should be to identify the consistent behavioral themes.